You are here

 *Significant career breaks 2010, 2013

-Angela currently leads a 5 year NHMRC Centre of Research Excellence on Speech and Language Neurobiology, which runs until the end of 2021.
+Angela currently leads a 5 year NHMRC Centre of Research Excellence in Speech and Language.
 This NHMRC CRE is a partnership between the Murdoch Childrens Research Institute, University of Melbourne, Walter and Eliza Hall Institutes, Florey Neuroscience Institute, University College London, Griffith University and the Max Planck Institute for Psycholinguistics in Nijmegen.
 This exciting cross-disciplinary Centre encompasses collaborations with neurologists, speech pathologists, paediatricians, neuroscientists, neuropsychologists, paediatric dentists, linguists, bioinformaticians, clinical and molecular geneticists, MR physicists and neuroimaging experts.
 The research involves core collaborators in the UK, Netherlands, Germany and the US.
 The CRE has a core focus on cross-disciplinary training of the next generation of researchers dedicated to unravelling the aetiology of child speech and language disorders.
 Research aims of the CRE include: (i) identification of new gene pathways leading to child speech and language disorders, (ii) conducting genotype-speech and language phenotype association studies for rare genetic syndromes and (iii) elucidating the neurobiology of speech and language disorders using quantitative brain imaging techniques.

 This work is undertaken in collaboration with leading Australian and international scientists.
-Collaborators include: Prof. Ingrid Scheffer (child neurologist), Dr. Michael Hildebrand (molecular geneticist) at the Epilepsy Research Centre and University of Melbourne; Dr. Frederique Liegeois (developmental neuroscientist) at the University College London Institute of Child Health; Prof. Melanie Bahlo (bioinformatician) at the Walter and Eliza Hall Institutes; Prof. Alan Connelly (MR physicist and neuroimaging data acquisition and analysis expert) at the Florey Neuroscience and Mental Health Institutes; Prof. David Amor (clinical geneticist) at the University of Melbourne and Victorian Clinical Genetics Service; Prof. Simon Fisher (biologist) of the Max Planck Institute for Psycholinguistics, Nijmegen, co-founder of FOXP2; Dr. David Koolen (clinical geneticist), Radboud Medical Centre, Nijmegen, co-founder of Koolen de Vries Syndrome; and Dr. Evelina Federenko (cognitive neuroscient) at Harvard and MIT Boston.
+Collaborators include: Prof. Ingrid Scheffer (child neurologist), Dr. Michael Hildebrand (molecular geneticist) at the Epilepsy Research Centre and University of Melbourne; Dr. Frederique Liegeois (developmental neuroscientist) at the University College London Institute of Child Health; Prof. Melanie Bahlo (bioinformatician) at the Walter and Eliza Hall Institutes; Prof. David Amor (clinical geneticist) at the University of Melbourne and Victorian Clinical Genetics Service; Prof. Simon Fisher (biologist) of the Max Planck Institute for Psycholinguistics, Nijmegen; Dr. David Koolen (clinical geneticist), Radboud Medical Centre, Nijmegen; and Prof. Helen Tager-Flusberg (psychologist), Boston Univ.

-- Elucidating the neural pathways and genetic basis of speech
+- Elucidating the neural pathways and genetic basis of severe child speech disorder

 Hildebrand, M.S., Jackson, V.E., Scerri, T.S., Van Reyk, O., Coleman, M., Braden, R.O., Turner, S., Rigbye, K.A., Boys, A., Barton, S., Webster, R., Fahey, M., Saunders, K., Parry-Fielder, B., Paxton, G., Hayman, M., Coman, D., Goel, H., Baxter, A., Ma, A., Davis, N., Reilly, S., Delatycki, M., Liégeois, F.J., Connelly, A., Gecz, J., Fisher, S.E., Amor, D.J., Scheffer, I.E., Bahlo, M., Morgan, A.T.
 (2020).
 Severe childhood speech disorder: Gene discovery highlights transcriptional dysregulation.
 Neurology.